icub-tech-iit/outside-collaborators/README.md

 1. Make sure that **only org admins can manage the dashboard** repository.
 1. One org admin is required to create a **personal access token** (PAT) with full repo scope.
 1. Ceate in the dashboard a **secret** called `OUTSIDE_COLLABORATORS_TOKEN` where to store the admin PAT.
+   This PAT will allow the automation to modify the organization repositories.
 1. You may consider enforcing the use of a [GitHub environment][5] to improve security.
 Jobs referring to environments can start only if approved by specific reviewers.
 1. Edit the initial content of [groups](./groups).